Understand net unrealized appreciation (NUA) tax strategies

 How does NUA work?

-NUA tax treatment benefits and considerations
+NUA tax treatment benefits and considerations comparison

-|Direct rollover1 to an IRA — NUA tax treatment not available|
+|Direct rollover5 to an IRA — NUA tax treatment no longer available|

-|In-kind lump-sum distribution4 of some or all of the employer securities to a brokerage account — uses NUA tax treatment (rollover the rest to an IRA)|
+|In-kind10 lump-sum distribution2 of some or all of the employer securities to a taxable brokerage account — uses NUA tax treatment (may rollover the rest to an IRA)|

 Tax savings comparison